MGuard0303/DiCleave/README.md

 <br>

 - **--mode / -m**:  **[Required]**  Designate DiCleave model, should be "3", "5" or "multi".
 DiCleave will work on binary classification mode if "3" or "5" is provided.
 DiCleave will work on multiple classification mode if "multi" is provided.
 - **--input_file / -i**:  **[Required]**  The path of input dataset.
 The dataset should be a CSV file.
-Note that for training a binary DiCleave model, the labels of dataset can only contain 0 and 1.
+Note that for training a binary DiCleave model, the label of dataset can only contain 0 and 1.
 - **--data_index / -di**:  **[Required]**  Columns index of input dataset.
 This parameter should be a 5-digit number.
 Each digit means:
   - Full-length dot-bracket secondary structure sequence
   - Cleavage pattern sequence